Estimated reading time: 5 minutes

 1. Set Clear Expectations

-One of the first and most crucial steps in managing performance is setting employee expectations.
+Setting employee expectations is one of the first and most crucial steps in managing performance.

 Employees need clear direction on what their responsibilities are and a good understanding of what is expected of them.